-As a wholesaler, unfortunately we do not sell our products directly to the general public.
+Unfortunately as a wholesaler, we do not sell our products directly to the general public.
 Our products are stocked by our network of distributors Australia-wide, which cater for a variety of different locations, industries and products.
-To find out which distributor is best for your needs, please contact us on 1800 456 837 (overseas +612 9868 7708), or email us email@example.com.
+To find out which distributor is best for your needs, please visit our Where to Buy page, contact us on 1800 456 837 (overseas +612 9868 7708), or email us at email@example.com.

-As a wholesaler, unfortunately we do not sell our products directly to the general public.
+Unfortunately as a wholesaler, we do not sell our products directly to the general public.
 Our products are stocked by our network of distributors Australia-wide, which cater for a variety of different locations, industries and products.
 As such, each distributor is responsible for setting their own prices on each of our products.
-To find out which distributor is best for your needs, please contact us on 1800 456 837 (overseas +612 9868 7708), or email us firstname.lastname@example.org.
+To find out which distributor is best for your needs, please visit our Where to Buy page, contact us on 1800 456 837 (overseas +612 9868 7708), or email us at firstname.lastname@example.org.

 To find out what products we recommend for you industry, head to our products by industry page and select your industry from the filter on the left of the page.
 Alternatively, contact us on 1800 456 837 (overseas +612 9868 7708), or email us email@example.com to discuss your specific needs further.